-Championship Competitions: Swimmers may wear a Tech Suit for their Championship Competitions.
-OAK recommends swimmers use an 'Intro Level Tech Suit' at this stage (see Appendix A).
+Swimmers may wear a tech suit for their December, Spring and Summer Championship competitions when approved by the coach.
+OAK recommends swimmers use an 'Intro Level Tech Suit' (see Appendix A).

-Non-Championship Competitions: For all non-Championship competitions swimmers are STRONGLY ENCOURAGED to wear a properly fitted OAK Training Suit or regular black Training Suit for all competitions.
+For all non-Championship competitions swimmers must wear a tight fitting OAK suit or regular black training suit.
 Swimmers should have one suit that is designated for competition use only.